SudeepJoshi456/everyday-dsa/README.md

-## I have created this repository to share each and every algorithm I solve while learning DSA.
+## I have created this repository to share each and every algorithm I solve while learning DSA in JAVA.

 ### I take this as a motivator to push something regularly and improve my skills everyday.